The Power of Negative Thinking: How It Drains and Devastates You

 Patience and discipline are essential virtues in investing.
 As the legendary investor Jesse Livermore noted, “The big money is not in the buying and selling, but in the waiting.”
 The best course of action is often to do nothing and let your investments grow over time.

-This can be challenging, especially when the market is volatile or emotions are running high.
+This can be challenging, especially when the market is volatile or emotions run high.
 However, as Plato said, “Good actions give strength to ourselves and inspire good actions in others.”
 By remaining patient and disciplined, you improve your investment outcomes and set a positive example for others.

 Embracing Contrarian Thinking